 Richard’s late mother, Marjorie Hixon, inspired the name “Lights of Joy”.
 From a young age, Hixon represented the epitome of joy, she quickly coined the nickname “My Joy” from her brother Brook.
 Over the years, Hixon dropped the “My” and became known as Joy.
 She lived a long life of servitude bringing joy to everyone she encountered.
 The Taylors decided to honor her legacy and dedicate their beloved light display to Joy Hixon.

-After taking in all 750,000 lights, visitors tend to form the common misconception that the Taylors’ electrical bill reaches astronomical heights.
+After taking in all 1.2 million lights, visitors tend to form the common misconception that the Taylors’ electrical bill reaches astronomical heights.
 In reality, Lights of Joy’s electrical bill constitutes merely 4% of their total cost, one of the production’s smallest components.
-Behind the scenes, Lights of joy consists of 750 extension cords, 46 circuits of 20 amps each, and approximately 2,000 hours of labor and preparation.
-All of these factors, juxtaposed with precise planning allows Lights of Joy to run smoothly from November 29th to January 3rd.
+Behind the scenes, Lights of joy consists of 750 extension cords, 46 circuits of 20 amps each, and approximately 2,200 hours of labor and preparation.
+All of these factors, juxtaposed with precise planning allows Lights of Joy to run smoothly from November 29th to December 28.

 Worldwide, 2020 took people on an emotional roller coaster.
 It often seemed impossible to mask the darkness caused by this unprecedented year.
 Not even the Taylors could escape 2020’s wrath.
 Just weeks before opening their light display to the public, Hurricane Zeta created problems for Lights of Joy.
 Two pine trees came crashing down, snapping wires and creating faulty light bulbs on the way.
 The Taylors refused to let Hurricane Zeta dampen their spirits.
 They quickly started clean up efforts, and after 90 man-hours of work, Lights of Joy quickly started to resemble its previous glory once again.
 Georgia’s residents faced intense trials and tribulations of their own this year after coping with the extremities of the COVID-19 pandemic.
 Georgians have been stretched thin and need holiday spirit more than ever.
 Lights of Joy provides people with the perfect opportunity to safely embrace the holiday spirit.

 Lights of Joy continually adapts from year to year.
-This year, the Taylors clocked 2,000 hours of labor after beginning preparations on July 24th.
-They decided to add the ‘Tunnel of Joy’ to this year’s extravaganza.
-The picturesque tunnel creates the perfect photo opportunity for visitors to snap holiday selfies for Instagram, or family photos for Christmas cards.
-This season, the Taylors also invited talented musicians to become a part of the Lights of Joy Family, they will host a live trombone concert on December 18th and 19th at 7:30 pm.
+The ‘Tunnel of Joy’ is a picturesque tunnel that creates the perfect photo opportunity for visitors to snap holiday selfies for Instagram, or family photos for Christmas cards.

 “It is very rewarding for us to see people happy.
 ‘We hope to bring a little joy to everyone we meet’.
 This is our mission statement, everyone is happy and joyful when they visit our display.
 They can forget about their problems, even if just for 10 to 20 minutes,” Mr. Taylor said.